Services and Specialties

 OCD’s presentation can look like a variety of other conditions, and misdiagnosis is common.
 Common misdiagnoses include generalized anxiety disorder, specific phobia, panic disorder, delusional disorder, and schizophrenia.
 It takes an average of 7.1 years to receive a correct diagnosis, and in that time, patients’ symptoms leave them feeling hopeless, full of shame, and like they cannot be helped.
 If you have OCD, feel you have tried everything, and struggle to believe you will ever be free of it, please know that you are not broken, and you are not particularly difficult — you just need the right help.

-I offer ERP to both adults and children aged 6 and older.
+I offer ERP to adults and adolescents aged 12 and older.
 Please note that ERP is a short-term treatment with a maximum of 20 sessions.
 If a client’s symptoms do not significantly improve within 20 sessions, it is recommended they engage with other forms of mental health care for at least one year before trying ERP again (I will provide referrals as needed).
 Once treatment has concluded, I will provide clients with referrals to therapists who specialize in the long-term maintenance of OCD.

-• Hoarding disorder is characterized by persistent difficulty with discarding or parting with possessions, a compulsive need to save items regardless of value, distress associated with discarding items, and clutter and congestion that compromise the ability to use one’s living space as intended.
+Hoarding disorder is characterized by persistent difficulty with discarding or parting with possessions, a compulsive need to save items regardless of value, distress associated with discarding items, and clutter and congestion that compromise the ability to use one’s living space as intended.
 While it was once considered only a subset of OCD and is still categorized under the umbrella of obsessive-compulsive disorders, it is now understood that hoarding disorder is its own diagnosis.

 Hoarding disorder is highly stigmatized, often begins in childhood or adolescence, and can go undetected for decades.
 It is often at the center of familial conflict and can result in challenges with social services and law enforcement.
 People go through their lives full of shame, embarrassment, and self-judgment, and the isolation that often accompanies (and enables) hoarding can significantly diminish one’s insight and understanding of the scope and impact of their hoarding behaviors.